martn2023/digit-classification-neural-network-ML/README.md

 # I. Author's Context:
 - I've held leadership roles in numerous VC-backed tech startups, but they were all __business__ roles (finance, COO, product).
-After building some CRUD web apps and ETL pipelines, I'm ready to start working on __Applied ML Engineering__.
+After building some CRUD web apps and ETL pipelines, I'm upskilling in __Applied ML Engineering__.

 - An ex-Google dev showed me an industry standard ML book [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1492032646) by Aurelien Geron: